 - A good SEO consultant understands your traffic and revenue goals.
 Without knowledge of these goals, it’s hard for both you and the SEO consultant to measure success.
 Sometimes, the initial goal is to simply “start growing.”
 That’s okay at first, but once some traction has been gained, it’s good to set some specific goals.
 Consider the S.M.A.R.T goal methodology from Hubspot.

 - A good SEO consultant will discover your unique value proposition, and leverage it.
-Knowing what makes your company unique allows the SEO consultant to differentiate between different keywords, optimize your metadata with CTAs, leverage your assets during outreach, and provide suggestions for making your content more compelling and in-line with your company’s unique offering.
+Knowing what makes your company unique allows the SEO consultant to differentiate between different keywords, optimize your metadata with CTAs, leverage your assets, and provide suggestions for making your content more compelling and in-line with your company’s unique offering.

 - A good SEO consultant should educate you and your staff on SEO best practices.
 It’s important for you (and your staff) to understand the recommendations that your SEO consultant is making.
 Wherever possible, a good SEO consultant will provide links to source documentation that back up recommendations, and cite case studies that show why specific tactics work (and are generally accepted as “safe” tactics).